w1setown/w1setown/README.md

 - 👋 Hi, I’m @w1setown
 - 👀 I’m interested in music, computers and programming
-- 🌱 I’m currently  learning PHP.
+- 🌱 I’m currently  learning react js.
 - 🧗 I want to learn C++.
 - 👨🏻‍💻 I'm currently working on a project.
 So I am not available to take any extra tasks.
 - 💞️ I’m looking to collaborate on nothing particular at the moment
 - 📫 You can reach me on my LinkedIn: https://www.linkedin.com/in/gabrielganderup/
-- 🖥️ Technologies learned so far: HTML, CSS, C#, JavaScript, Python, Godot 4 and GDScript.
+- 🖥️ Technologies learned so far: HTML, CSS, C#, JavaScript, PHP, SQL, Python, Godot 4 and GDScript.

 - My profile picture was made by the amazing Taylor Zhifu: https://artistree.io/taylorzhifu